BigDripDarry/Password-Generator-Homework/README.md

 Darrel Saephan -Author
 With the help of TA's and AskBCS
 They had helped by giving examples of code, then me reiterating the example to work with my code.
 Lines of code that I did receive from a a helper in AskBCS was 43-51 (comments were my own).
-The helper explained to me everything needed ti understand it!
+The helper explained to me everything needed to understand it!

 ## License